-Unless you’re new to the blog, you are aware that my focus in ministry in 2012 has been exclusively on two things:
+Unless you’re new to the blog, you are aware that my focus in ministry since 2011 has been exclusively on two things:

-At this moment, I have in mind the faces of the poor and afflicted whom I’ve worked with in 2012 and will continue to, God willing, this year.
+At this moment, I have in mind the faces of the poor and afflicted whom I’ve worked with in 2011 and 2012 and will continue to, God willing.

 Some of them have very few friends.
 Some of them are living in poverty.
 Some of them have mental illnesses that regularly torment them.
 Some of them have legal problems.
 Some of them have gone nose-to-nose with suicide.
 Some of them are incredibly needy.

 This practical ministry has been – at times – emotionally, mentally, and physically draining.

 Phone calls in the middle of the night, sometimes lasting several hours just to try and help keep another mortal from harming themselves.